mertzjames/go-seekr/README.md

 ## Features

 - **Recursive Directory Scanning**: Scans all files in a specified directory and its subdirectories
-- **Comprehensive Pattern Detection**: Detects over 400 types of potentially sensitive variables
+- **Comprehensive Pattern Detection**: Detects over 400 types of potentially sensitive variables using embedded pattern database
 - **Line Number Reporting**: Shows exact line numbers where potential secrets are found
-- **Custom Variable Support**: Add your own variable names to scan for using the `--vars` flag
+- **Custom Variable Support**: Add your own variable names to scan for using the `--vars` flag or file-based input with `--vars_file`
-- **Custom Regex Patterns**: Define custom regular expressions for advanced pattern matching
+- **Custom Regex Patterns**: Define custom regular expressions for advanced pattern matching via `--regex_str` or `--regex_file`
+- **Flexible Input Methods**: Support both command-line arguments and file-based input for scalable custom pattern management
+- **Default Pattern Override**: Option to ignore built-in patterns and use only custom definitions with `--ignore_default`
 - **SSH Private Key Detection**: Automatically detects private SSH keys in PEM format
 - **Language-Specific Scanning**: Filter scanning by programming language or file type
 - **Binary File Support**: Optional scanning of binary files with text extraction